jpbabau/Noumea/README.md

 # NOUMEA framework

-The NOUMEA framework allows to model WPS (http://www.opengeospatial.org/standards/wps), to edit WPS workflows, to generate Java code and to deploy WPS on GeoServer.
+The NOUMEA framework allows to model [WPS](http://www.opengeospatial.org/standards/wps), to edit WPS workflows, to generate WPS Java code and to deploy WPS on [GeoServer](http://geoserver.org/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See the user manual for more details on how to use the different tools.

 ### Prerequisites

 The NOUMEA framework is based on Eclipse Modeling tools, Neon Windows-32 bits version

 ### Installing

 Just download and unzip the eclipseWPS.zip file

 ### User Manual

+See the UserManual.pdf file

 ## Built With